This might seem like a joke. For years home mechanics have been jacking up their vehicles and putting them on jack stands while working on their cars.

 The Aston Martins Vantage has only about 4 inches of clearance.
 A normal floor jack will not fit below the sill, and thus cannot get to the cars jacking point.
 Some have driven the front wheels unto scraps of wood to get enough clearance for a floor jack.

+You know that would be my solution.
 I used 3/4 inch plywood for the base, and added 3 sections of 2x4" to the center and each end.
 I cut the long end of a 2x6" at a 45% angle to facilitate driving up the ramp.
-A small strip of right angle aluminum was added to the underside of the ramps that allowed me to hang them on the garage wall.
-(Blue arrow, photographs below)
+A small strip of right angle aluminum was added to the underside of the ramps that allowed me to hang them on the garage wall. (blue arrow, photographs below)

 The ramps are positioned just in front of the front wheels and the car driven up onto them.